aschneiderman/talon-notes/pages/up-next.md

 You can add the names to additional_words.csv so they will be recognized by the engine.
 There are also commands for doing that automatically, just select the word and say "copy to vocab"

-I think it lands in additional words, so you should be able to reach it with `customize additional words`

 For example, I created a command for Outlook, “delete mail.”
 Dragon nails it every time, but unless I very clearly articulate the words, Talon gets it wrong reasonably often.